Rebekah Simon-Peter Coaching and Consulting Inc.

 With a background founding, directing and managing non-profit organizations, community organizing, website maintenance, peace and justice activism, and freelance writing, Ann started with Rebekah Simon-Peter Coaching and Consulting as the Program Coordinator.
 After a move to South Carolina in 2018, she continues to work for Rebekah remotely as the Special Projects Coordinator.
 She has a degree in English from the University of Washington.

-She has one son, Christie, who along with his girlfriend Caleigh, is expecting a son in 2019.
-She lives with husband Cole, canine friend Scooby, and a cat with claws.
+She has one son, Christie, who along with his girlfriend Caleigh, had her first grandson, Sumter Lane, in 2019.
+She lives with husband Cole, and canine friends Scooby and Blaze.

 Rev. Adrianne Coleman is an ordained United Methodist minister, currently serving as pastor at First United Methodist Church in Gallup, NM.
 Adrianne holds a BS in Biblical Studies from Moody Bible Institute and a Master of Divinity degree from Austin Presbyterian Theological Seminary.
 Previous pastoral appointments include Farmington, Raton, Des Moines, and Shiprock, all in the New Mexico Annual Conference.
 Adrianne is the chair of the New Mexico Annual Conference Committee on Native American Ministries and serves as liaison with Four Corners Native American Ministries, located in Shiprock, NM, on the Navajo Reservation.
 Adrianne serves as an on-call hospital chaplain in Gallup, NM.
 She is also active in local area Walk to Emmaus communities.